digital-futures-academy/airport-challenge/README.md

 1. git clone https://github.com/digital-futures-academy/airport-challenge.git
 2. cd airportChallenge
 3. npm install
+4. After acquiring hands on jasmine and more studies,I feel this project would have been more cohesive and loosely coupled.

 ## Step by step guide:
 1. Development through: Javascript, node.js.